DESI forecast for Dark Matter-Neutrino interactions using EFTofLSS: Effective Field Theory of Large Scale Structure

 In the MCMC sensitivity forecasts of section \ref{sec:forecast}, which relies on a mock likelihood mimicking the properties of the DESI ELG sample and involving four redshift bins, we will stick to a mildly optimistic assumption concerning the four bias parameters: we will consider that their dependence on redshift is known from simulations, and thus, that each of them is known up to a free normalization parameter,

 with flat uninformative priors on $(\tilde{b}_1, \tilde{b}_2, \tilde{b}_{{\cal G}2}, \tilde{b}_{\Gamma_3})$.
 The fiducial values of $b_{{\cal G}_2},b_{\Gamma_3}$ are chosen according to the co-evolution model while $b_2$ follows a polynomial fit; this is the same approach as used in \cite{Linde:2024uzr}.
+This co-evolution picture assumes that there were initially no biases associated with the tidal field.
+This implies that the late-time tidal biases ($b_{{\cal G}_2}$,$b_{\Gamma_3}$) are fully determined by local-in-matter biases ($b_1$,$b_2$) through the late-time gravitational evolution~\cite{Eggemeier:2021cam}.
+Since the interaction affects relatively small scales (comoving scales smaller than the sound horizon of the coupled fluid at DM-neutrino kinetic decoupling\footnote{The exact decoupling time, and thus suppression scale, is set by the interaction strength, with a weaker interaction decoupling earlier and thus having a suppression scale at larger $k$.
+See Fig.~\ref{fig:pklin} for an example.}) and decouples long before the onset of non-linear structure formation, it neither modifies the dynamics on large scales, nor induces a scale-dependency within the growth, thus we might assume the co-evolution to hold similarly to $\Lambda$CDM in our case.
 For the seven counter-terms and stochastic parameters, we compare three assumptions: \begin{itemize} \item In the pessimistic case, we assume seven independent parameters in each of the four redshift bins, with flat uninformative priors.
 We marginalize over all 28 counterterms and stochastic parameters, meaning that we have a total of 32 nuisance parameters. \item In the optimistic case, like for the biases, we assume that the redshift dependence of each parameter is known (for simplicity, we consider that they are independent of $z$, but our forecast would return similar sensitivities if we assumed a fixed redshift evolution).
 We then marginalize over only seven counter-term and stochastic parameters, meaning that we have a total of 11 nuisance parameters.
 These assumptions are the same as in the DESI forecast presented in \cite{Linde:2024uzr}. \item In the intermediate case, we implement Gaussian priors on each counterterm (in each redshift bin) as well as on the overall normalization of the biases according to the same prescription as \cite{Simon:2022lde}.
 Then, we have the same nuisance parameters as in the pessimistic case, but with additional prior information.
 To be precise, we impose a Gaussian prior with zero mean and a standard deviation of $30\, ({\rm Mpc}/h)^2$ on each of the 28 counterterms, and a Gaussian prior with zero mean and a standard deviation of 1 for the four bias functions $b_i(\bar{z})$ evaluated at the mean redshift $\bar{z}$ of the survey.
 For the particular case of $b_{\Gamma_3}(\bar{z})$, the mean is shifted from 0 to $({23}/{42})[b_1(\bar{z})-1]$. \end{itemize} In all three cases, taking advantage of the fact that counter terms and stochastic parameters enter linearly in the expression of the galaxy power spectrum, we marginalize over them analytically, using the same method as in appendix A of \cite{Maus:2024dzi}.